psmd-iberutaru/OpihiExarata/docs/source/user/trivia.rst

 The binomial taxonomical name of the Hawaiian blackfoot opihi is Cellana exarata.
-The genus Cellana describes the group of limpets including the opihi, but "exarata" is the identifying part for the Hawaiian blackfoot, thus the name of this software, we decided, is a hybrid: OpihiExarata.
-A backronym for it, which describes its function: Ephemeris with eXtra Atmospheric Response and Asteroid Trajectory Analysis.
+The genus Cellana describes the group of limpets including the opihi, but *exarata* is the identifying part for the Hawaiian blackfoot, thus the name of this software, we decided, is the hybrid: OpihiExarata.
+A backronym for it, descriptive of its function: OPIHI Ephemeris with eXtra Atmospheric Response and Asteroid Trajectory Analysis.

 .. _opihi: https://www.waikikiaquarium.org/experience/animal-guide/invertebrates/molluscs/opihi/
 .. _Hawaiian blackfoot opihi: https://en.wikipedia.org/wiki/Cellana_exarata